 (I cannot write brief bios, especially not our own, so proceed with this warning, dear reader…)

 Born of a keen desire to engage with the world, Trilogy has been a kind of Noah’s Ark of books for us.
 In retrospect, it feels like we were always building our book heaven.
-I was squirrelling away Moon-Face, the Three Investigators, innumerable Disney comics (thinner than anything I have ever seen, and packed with immense joy for a 7 year old), and our wildlife photographer (who has an OCD about cleaning) was neatly covering books about tigers, birds, and Sherlock Holmes way before we even met each other.
+Way before we even met each other, I was squirrelling away Moon-Face, the Three Investigators, and innumerable Disney comics, and our wildlife photographer (who has an OCD about cleaning) was neatly covering books about tigers, birds, and Sherlock Holmes.

 We called it Trilogy, a coming together of the reader, the writer and the book.
 We held events there, workshops and talks, our youngest member was a few months old, our oldest came over once, had a good look through and then had books picked up by her grandchildren!
 We worked through the week, 10 to 8 pm, taking a break only for the Jaipur Lit Fest and the publishing seminar in Goa.

 We have had some great collaborations with WSD, Bhau Daji Lad, Kahani Karnival, Godrej Culture Labs, Taj Wellington, Essar Group, Times Lit Fest, and others, and we made a lot of life-long friendships with the readers who found us.
-The year Trilogy turned five, a huge milestone for us, we won the best bookstore award (that’s the award citation in blue!!!)
+The year Trilogy turned five, a huge milestone for us, we won the best bookstore award (that’s the award citation above, in blue!!!)

 In 2019, it was time to say goodbye to our arboreal, parakeet-filled oasis in Lower Parel, and we moved to Bandra (close to our real home, the one with our dog and our bed).
 This new home is close to the sea, with fewer trees, but all the sky you can take in.
 And cats.
 Plenty of those.
 We are inside the Koliwada after all.